apigee/apigeecli/README.md

 List all API Products in the org

 Optional parameters:
 * `--expand -x` : `true` or `false` - Optional.
-Returns an expanded list of apps for the organization.
+Returns an expanded list of products for the organization.
 * `--count -c` - Optional.
 Number of app ids to return.
-Default is 10000
+Default is 1000

 ```
 apigeeapi prods list -o org